-- Bat Temp Displays the temperature readings of the battery temperature sensor (if connected). - Xfm Temp Displays the temperature readings of the inverter's transformer. - FET Temp Displays the temperature readings of the FETs (Field Effect Transistors). - Inverter Rev. Displays the firmware revision level of the inverter. - Remote Rev. Displays the firmware revision level of the remote. - Inv Model Displays the model number of the connected inverter.
+- Bat Temp: Displays the temperature of the battery temperature sensor (BTS)-if connected. - Xfm Temp: Displays the temperature of the inverter's transformer. - FET Temp: Displays the temperature of the FETs (Field Effect Transistors). - Inverter Rev: Displays the firmware revision level of the inverter. - Remote Rev: Displays the firmware revision level of the remote. - Model: Displays the model number of the connected inverter.

-Info: When "Model Unknown" displays, the remote is unable to determine the inverter model.
-This may be due to an older inverter model or an inverter revision newer than the remote.
-All remote menu selections and features that are available in the inverter will function normally.
+Info: If "Model Unknown" displays, the remote is unable to determine the inverter model.
+This may be due to an inverter revision newer than the remote.
+All remote menu selections/features that are available in the inverter will function normally.